 During the moments of impact, your body will get pushed down into the seat.
 Your head is delayed in this reaction but will in turn be pushed forward quickly.
-Once it reaches the limitations of your seat belt it will be forced backwards in reaction.
+Once it reaches the limitations of your seat belt it will be forced backward in reaction.
 Because your neck is never restricted by your seatbelt your head is jolted back and forth beyond its standard limits.
-As your head is heavy and secluded by your neck this “whipping motion” this causes extreme damage to your already fragile neck structure.
+As your head is heavy and secluded by your neck this “whipping motion” causes extreme damage to your already fragile neck structure.

 How Can Know if I Have Whiplash?

 Whiplash is not always apparent right after the incident occurs, it can sometimes take several days for the symptoms to occur.
-It happens when there are tiny tears in the injured muscles and ligaments, the inflammation from these tears can build up take time to begin to irritate you and become noticeable.
-Your body’s natural reaction is to protect delicate muscles in your neck they do this by tighten in order to guard the injured area.
+It happens when there are tiny tears in the injured muscles and ligaments, the inflammation from these tears can build up take time to begin to irritate you, and become noticeable.
+Your body’s natural reaction is to protect delicate muscles in your neck they do this by tightening in order to guard the injured area.
 This helps protect the damaged area from further injury but prevents you from feeling pain during this time.

 What Are the Common Symptoms of Whiplash?